Eduardo-Julio/LaraChileanCongress/README.md

 # LaraChileanCongress - Wrapper for opendata.congreso.cl web service

-Package to facilitate the use of opendata.congreso.cl web service using Laravel
+Package to facilitate the use of https://wwww.2x3.cl

 # Installation